 What happens if the PGT decides not to administer an estate?

 The PGT does not administer all of the estates that are referred to us.
 For example, the PGT does not administer an estate when the assets are not sufficient to pay the funeral and administrative expenses and our fees.
 When this is the case and there is no executor or known next of kin, we make a referral to the provincial Funeral Services Program, who then may handle the funeral arrangements for the deceased.
-If you are involved with an estate that the PGT cannot administer because of limited assets, you can contact Service BC who will direct you to the local Ministry of Social Development and Social Innovation office where you can ask for the "Funeral Services Program".
+If you are involved with an estate that the PGT cannot administer because of limited assets, you can contact Service BC who will direct you to the local Ministry of Social Development and Poverty Reduction office where you can ask for the "Funeral Services Program".

 The PGT will consider a request to administer an estate.
 Generally, the PGT requires the consent of all or a majority of the intestate successors.
 The court cannot appoint the PGT as administrator without our prior written consent.